fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 As you can see, the MAC is the fundamental operation employed in a matrix-vector product.
 That's why we care about it.

-These MACs can be probably configured in single-instruction-multiple-data (SIMD) mode, _i.e._, you can "glue" together 4 INT2 operands to form an INT8 word and work on these in parallel.
+These MACs can be configured in single-instruction-multiple-data (SIMD) mode, _i.e._, you can "glue" together 4 INT2 operands to form an INT8 word and work on these in parallel.